Testing Degree Corrections in Stochastic Block Models

 \subsection{Dense Signal Regime $\alpha \leq \frac{1}{2}$}

 The behavior of the detection problem in the dense signal $\alpha\leq \frac{1}{2}$ regime is particularly simple.
-Intuitively, since there are many vertices in the graph which have a higher connection probability than under the null hypothesis, under the dense signal regime a natural test statistic to look at is the Total Degree Test introduced in Section \ref{section:tests}.
+Intuitively, since there are many vertices in the graph which have a higher connection probability than under the null hypothesis, under the dense signal regime a natural test is the Total Degree Test introduced in Section \ref{section:tests}.
 This intuition indeed turns out to be correct in the sense that no other test works when the Total Degree Test fails.
-The next theorem makes this precise. \begin{theorem} Fix $0 < \alpha < \frac{1}{2}$ and set $\cdense(\alpha) = \frac{1}{2} - \alpha$. \begin{enumerate}[label=\textbf{\roman*}.] \item The Total Degree Test is asymptotically powerful if
+The next theorem makes this precise. \begin{theorem} Fix $0 < \alpha \leq \frac{1}{2}$ and set $\cdense(\alpha) = \frac{1}{2} - \alpha$.
+Then the following hold for $\mathcal{S}^{\nu}_k$ with any $\nu\geq 1$. \begin{enumerate}[label=\textbf{\roman*}.] \item The Total Degree Test is asymptotically powerful if

 \item All tests are asymptotically powerless if

 \end{enumerate} \end{theorem} One feature of Theorem \ref{thm:dense} above is that the detection thresholds given by $\cdense$ do not change based on the nature of $\tau_a$ and $\tau_b$.
 We will see later that this behavior is in stark contrast to that of the detection thresholds in the sparse regime $\alpha > \frac{1}{2}$.